 The combined impact of these changes could move the average rates increase to well over 10% with residential properties being affected to a greater degree.
-We are very conscious of the need to minimize the rates impact this year and although there is a clear cost transfer/offset issue with the new solid waste contract, we have striven to contain the average rates increase to below 9%.
+We are very conscious of the need to minimize the rates increase this year and although there is a clear cost transfer/offset issue with the new solid waste contract, we have striven to contain the average rates increase to below 9%.

-This means that we have been able to offset the impact of the other cost increases (staff costs, District Plan, and 3 Waters contract) against increased fees, enhanced cost recovery, increased loan funding for the District Plan and savings in interest expense.
-This allows us to propose an average rates increase of 8.72%.
+This means that we have been able to offset the effect of the other cost increases (staff costs, District Plan, and 3 Waters contract) against increased fees, enhanced cost recovery, increased loan funding for the District Plan and savings in interest expense.